 PLAnetary SUStainability 21: Challenges, Opportunities and Necessities

-The workshop will connect space & global sustainability, key space actors and sustainability thinkers and will take place on Thursday 29/4/21 9-17 CET online.
+The workshop connected space & global sustainability, key space actors and sustainability thinkers and took place on Thursday 29/4/21 9-17 CET online.

 09:00-9:05 Opening: Natália Archinard (Federal Department of Foreign Affairs of Switzerland)